bstaple1/MTGA_Draft_17Lands/README.md

     - For the ID field, keep the value at 0.
     - The download can take several minutes.
-    - The firefox browser is required if the Color Ratings option is checked; you will see the application briefly open the "https://www.17lands.com/color_ratings" page while it collects the color ratings data
+    - The firefox browser is required if the Color Ratings option is checked; you will see the application briefly open the "https://www.17lands.com/color_ratings" page while it collects the color ratings data.

-- List Taken Cards: Go to Taken Cards window by selecting Cards->Taken Cards.
-This table lists the cards that were taken by the user over the course of the draft.
+- List Taken Cards: Get to the Taken Cards window by selecting Cards->Taken Cards.
+    - This table lists the cards that were taken by the user over the course of the draft.

-- List Suggested Decks: Go to Suggested Decks window by selecting Cards->Suggested Decks.
-This table lists a 40 card deck that the application has built from your taken cards.
+- List Suggested Decks: Get to the Suggested Decks window by selecting Cards->Suggested Decks.
+    - This table lists a 40 card deck that the application has built from your taken cards.
 You might see multiple decks if the application is able to build them.
     - The application might be unable to build any decks if this option is selected before the draft is over or if too few creatures were taken.
         - The application builds the decks based on a number of constraints including the Games in Hand Win Rate of the individual cards.
 The rating listed is the combined Games in Hand Win Rate of all the cards in the deck.

+- Card Compare: Get to the Card Compare window by selecting Cards->Compare Cards.
+This window will allow you to compare cards that you've entered in.
+    - This feature can be used to quickly compare cards for P1P1 of the Premier draft.

 ## Additional Features